HiSPARC/infopakket/CONTRIBUTING.md

 To submit new documents or suggest changes to existing ones you can create create a Pull Request or Issue on GitHub.
-If you do not have a GitHub account you can send documents (preferably as .tex, other document types are allowed for the initial submit) to info@hisparc.nl.
+If you do not have a GitHub account you can send documents (preferably as .tex, other document types are allowed for the initial submit) to hisparc@utah.edu.

 Repository structure